HSA-Libraries/Bolt/README.md

 ### Catalyst™ package

-The latest Catalyst package contains the most recent OpenCL runtime.
-Recommended Catalyst package is 13.11 Beta V1.
+The latest Catalyst driver contains the most recent OpenCL runtime.
+Recommended Catalyst package is latest 13.11 Beta Driver.

 13.4 and higher is supported.